Frequently asked questions

 We also commissioned a second sound study from another firm given the importance of this topic.
 This firm worked independently and produced a study with similar results.

-Please tell us what your sound studies for the existing plant have shown.
+Please tell us what sound studies for the existing plant have shown.

 Personnel at the existing plant have taken numerous sound measurements over the years, and third-party sound studies have been conducted.
 Of note: in 2008, at the request of a county-appointed Sound Committee, a third-party sound expert was engaged to study the sound levels from the facility.
 Measurements were taken during daytime and nighttime hours during start-up and normal operations.
 This expert, who was selected by the Sound Committee and received his findings, found there were seasonal fluctuations – still within permitted levels – primarily caused by foliage conditions and insects.
 This expert, as well as subsequent measurements and studies, found the existing plant to be in compliance with the requirement of 60 decibels (dBA) or less at the property line and 50 dBA or less at any existing adjacent dwelling.
 From an operational perspective, nothing at the facility that would impact sound levels has changed.